 A week after my fingertips began to feel the effects of the high altitude on my trip through the Bolivian Altiplano, I finally touched down in semi-tropical Santa Cruz de la Sierra (Elev: 416 m or 1,365 ft).

-My flight from Sucre arrived at the smaller, older El Trompillo Airport, which just so happened to be closer to the city center where I would be staying.
+My flight from Sucre arrived at the smaller, older El Trompillo Airport, closer to the city center where I would be staying.

 Later, I would fly to La Paz from Bolivia's most modern airport, Viru Viru International Airport.